Explained: How increase in number of positive cases for coronavirus play vital role in India

 Before imposing the lockdown in India, the country witnessed a massive growth in the number of cases.
 It had taken around two weeks to move from three cases at the start of March to 100 cases, another two weeks to reach 1000 cases, and a little more than two weeks to touch the 10,000 figure.

-If the country had fail to impose lockdown, India would have reached one lakh cases by the end of the month.
+If the country had failed to impose lockdown, India would have reached one lakh cases by the end of the month.